 The City of Delray Beach Police Officers' Retirement System (the "Plan") was established by the City of Delray Beach, Florida (the "City"), to account for the financial activity of the defined benefit pension plan and deferred retirement option plan ("DROP") that accumulate funds for the retirement pensions of City police officers.
 The Plan uses separate fiduciary funds to report resources that are held in trust for the members and beneficiaries of the defined benefit pension plan and DROP plan (a defined contribution plan).
-The Plan is reported as a fiduciary fund (pension trust) in the City's combined financial statements (collectively referred to as the "financial statements").
+The Plan is reported as a fiduciary fund (pension trust) in the City's annual comprehensive financial report as part of the City's reporting entity.